unbit/uwsgi-sse-offload/README.md

 Usage (via internal routing)
 ============================

-Let's start with a simple perl clock.
+Let's start with a simple perl clock (so ensure your uWSGI instance has the perl/psgi plugin loaded or embedded).
 A perl script will publish in the 'clock' redis channel the current unix time (seconds since the epoch):

 ```perl
 use Redis;